 "Book Conan" vs. "Movie Conan".
 Or rather fans of the latter who use it as their baseline for everything Conan vs. those who are at least aware of the stories.
 The Shallow Parodies more about Arnold than Conan don't help.

-Complete Monster: Constantius The Falcon and his queen Salome of the story A Witch Shall Be Born.
-Constantius was selected for his 'utter lack of characteristics men call good' by Salome the Witch to overthrow her good hearted twin sister Taramis, queen of Shem.
+Constantius The Falcon and his queen Salome of the story A Witch Shall Be Born.
+Constantius was selected for his "utter lack of characteristics men call good" by Salome the Witch to overthrow her good hearted twin sister Taramis, queen of Shem.
 After Salome frees Constantius from the dungeons, the two quickly replace Taramis, with Constantius raping and brutalizing the queen for his amusement.
-Salome's only response is to gleefully tell Constantius to 'tame her as he will.'
+Salome's only response is to gleefully tell Constantius to "tame her as he will."
 Under the ruling hand of the duo, Taramis's kingdom becomes depraved and dissolute.
 Constantius's soldiers abuse and violate the people at will with any who resist facing death or slavery.
-When only Conan realizes that 'Taramis' is an imposter, Constantius captures him and crucifies him in the desert, leaving him in agony and to be devoured by the vultures while still alive (it doesn't work).
+When only Conan realizes that "Taramis" is an imposter, Constantius captures him and crucifies him in the desert, leaving him in agony and to be devoured by the vultures while still alive (it doesn't work).
 Salome takes every chance to abuse her captive sister, presenting her with the head of her faithful friend and councilor, and allowing the guards to violate her multiple times.
 Salome also has a demonic being named Thaug that she uses as a guard dog that she and Constantius round up people as food for.
-At the end, they even attempt to feed Taramis to it before unleashing Thaug on the populace when all is lost.
+At the end, they even try to feed Taramis to it before unleashing Thaug on the populace when all is lost.

 Valerius from The Hour of the Dragon.
 After usurping Conan's throne via the help of an evil wizard, Valerius realizes that once his allies have no more use for him, he'll be disposed of and replaced by a different king.
 So he decides to ruin the kingdom out of spite.
 He heavily taxes his subjects, and those who cannot pay are sold into slavery.
 He allows his soldiers to brutalize the common people and spends all of the kingdom's money on debauchery.
 Oh, and he also sentences the Countess Albiona to death by beheading when she refuses to become his lover.